 I welcome conversations regarding the length and frequency of counseling as they relate to your unique needs, including any financial limitations.
 Whenever possible, I prioritize appointment scheduling availability for returning clients who request to reconnect with counseling services.

 What if I feel like I'm not getting the results I want?

 Please simply say so, and we'll discuss it.
 A benefit of counseling is that practicing potentially uncomfortable conversations is very much a normal part of the process.
 In some cases, I will encourage you to take an honest look at what may be getting in the way of your goals and how you might approach things differently; in other cases, I may ask you to consider redefining your goals or changing how you are measuring your success.
 We may discuss things that I can do differently or add to your counseling to better assist you.
 If one or both of us determine that you may be served more effectively by a different provider or an area of focus or intervention I don't offer here, I can assist you in preparing to take that next step.

 Do you offer family or couples counseling?

-While I do not offer multi-person counseling modalities (families, couples, groups) in an online format, clients may discuss choosing to invite others to participate in relevant aspects of their individual counseling at times.
+No, I do not offer multi-person counseling modalities (families, couples, groups) in an online format.
+Clients may discuss choosing to invite others to participate in relevant aspects of their individual counseling at times.
 I also request parent/guardian engagement where clinically indicated when working with teens under 18.

 What is the difference between counseling and therapy?